bettergovph/govchain/web/README.md

 ## License

-This project is part of GovChain and follows the same license terms.
+This project is part of OpenGovChain and follows the same license terms.